Exact Solutions in Log-Concave Maximum Likelihood Estimation: Introduction

 \begin{example} The starting point of this paper is the following problem.
 Consider the sample of $14$ points in $\mathbb{R}^2$ with uniform weights:

 How many cells does the subdivision induced by the logarithm of the optimal log-concave density have?

 Using the \texttt{R} package \texttt{LogConcDEAD} with default parameters, one obtains that the logarithm of the maximum likelihood estimate is a piecewise linear function with seven unique linear pieces.
 However, when one investigates the optimal density more closely, it appears that several linear pieces are similar.
-For example, a visual inspection of the optimal density depicted in Figure \ref{figure: 14 point} suggests that there are only four unique linear pieces.
+For example, a visual inspection of the optimal density depicted in Figure \ref{figure: 14 point} makes it impossible to distinguish all $7$ regions and suggests that there are only four unique linear pieces.
+Using \texttt{LogConcDEAD} one also obtains the two triangles, but according to the \texttt{LogConcDEAD} output the quadrangle consists of two linear pieces and the hexagon consists of three linear pieces.
+The subdivision corresponding to the \texttt{LogConcDEAD} result is depicted in Figure \ref{fig:7-cell}.
 What is the true number of unique linear pieces of the optimal density?
 Is it four, seven or another value?

 Theoretically, the algorithm used in \texttt{LogConcDEAD} finds the true optimal density, however, in practice, the answer is a numerical approximation.
 By changing the parameter \texttt{sigmatol} from default value $10^{-8}$ to $10^{-10}$, \texttt{LogConcDEAD} outputs four unique linear pieces, exactly as we observed in Figure \ref{figure: 14 point}.
 Although it might seem obvious that four is the correct number of linear pieces, in reality the situation is more complicated, see Example~\ref{finalexample}.
 How do we find the correct number of linear pieces?